 - 7. Letter of Intent.
-A Letter of Intent (LOI) is strongly recommended by this RFP and is due February 5, 2019 The LOI is non-binding and does not obligate the sender to submit a proposal.
-The LOI must be submitted to the Official Contact by US mail or e-mail by the deadline established in the Procurement Schedule.
-The LOI must clearly identify the sender, including name, postal address, telephone number, fax number, and e-mail address - 8.
+A Letter of Intent (LOI) is strongly recommended by this RFP.
+The LOI is non-binding and does not obligate the sender to submit a proposal.
+The LOI must be submitted to the Official Contact by US mail, or e-mail by the deadline established in the Procurement Schedule.
+The LOI must clearly identify the sender, including name, postal address, telephone number, fax number, and e-mail address. - 8.
 Inquiry Procedures.
 All questions regarding this RFP or the Department's procurement process must be directed, in writing, to the Official Contact before the deadline specified in the Procurement Schedule.
-Questions submitted via e-mail must indicate in the subject line: RFP # 2019-0908.
+Questions submitted via e-mail must indicate in the subject line: RFP # 2019-0909.
 The early submission of questions is encouraged.
 Questions will not be accepted or answered verbally neither in person nor over the telephone.
 All questions received before the deadline(s) will be answered.
 However, the Department will not answer questions when the source is unknown (i.e., nuisance or anonymous questions).
 Questions deemed unrelated to the RFP or the procurement process will not be answered.
 At its discretion, the Department may or may not respond to questions received after the deadline.
+If this RFP requires a Letter of Intent, the Department reserves the right to answer questions only from those who have submitted such a letter.
 The Department may combine similar questions and give only one answer.
 All questions and answers will be compiled into a written amendment to this RFP.
 If any answer to any question constitutes a material change to the RFP, the question and answer will be placed at the beginning of the amendment and duly noted as such.
-The agency will release the answers to questions on the date established in the Procurement Schedule.
-The Department will publish any and all amendments to this RFP on the State Contracting Portal and, if available, on the

-Department's RFP Web Page.
-At its discretion, the Department may distribute any amendments to this RFP to prospective applicants who submitted a Letter of Intent.
+The agency will release the answers to questions on the date(s) established in the Procurement Schedule.
+The Department will publish any and all amendments to this RFP on the State Contracting Portal and, if available, on the Department's RFP Web Page.
+At its discretion, the Department may distribute any amendments to this RFP to prospective applicants who submitted a Letter of Intent or attended the RFP Conference.